George Metesky: Identification

-Con Edison clerk Alice Kelly had for days been scouring company workers' compensation files for employees with a serious health problem.
-On Friday, January 18, 1957, while searching the final batch of "troublesome" worker's compensation case files – those where threats were made or implied – she found a file marked in red with the words "injustice" and "permanent disability", words that had been printed in the Journal-American.
+Con Edison clerk Alice Kelly scoured the company's workers' compensation files for employees with serious health problems.
+On Friday, January 18, 1957, while searching the final batch of case files, she found a file marked in red with the words "injustice" and "permanent disability", words that had been printed in the New York Journal-American.
 The file indicated that Metesky, an employee from 1929 to 1931, had been injured in a plant accident on September 5, 1931.
-Several letters from Metesky in the file used wording similar to the letters in the Journal-American, including the phrase "dastardly deeds".
-The police were notified shortly before 5:00 that evening.
-They initially treated the notification as just "one of a number" of leads they were working on, but asked Waterbury police to do a "discreet check" on George Metesky and the house at 17 Fourth Street.
+Several letters from Metesky in the file employed wording similar to that of the letters published in the Journal-American, including the phrase "dastardly deeds".
+The police were notified and added the information to their list of leads.
+They asked Waterbury police to check on Metesky at his house at 17 Fourth Street.

-After Metesky's arrest, early police statements credited the finding of his file to an NYPD detective.
-Later, a report developed in a reward investigation conceded that Alice Kelly had found the file, and explained the misplaced credit as due to a misunderstanding of the file being "picked up" by the detective (at the Con Edison offices on Monday morning) as meaning that the file was "picked out" (of many).
-Although the NYPD did officially credit Kelly with turning up the clue that led to Metesky's arrest, she declined to claim the $26,000 in rewards, saying she had merely been doing her job.
+After Metesky's arrest, early police statements credited the discovery of his file to an NYPD detective.
+Later, a report developed in a reward investigation conceded that Kelly had found the file.
+Although the NYPD officially credited Kelly, she declined to claim the $26,000 in rewards, asserting that she had merely been doing her job.
 Consolidated Edison's board of directors also declined to file for the reward, prompting a group of shareholders to file as representatives of Kelly and the company.

-Police investigators who later reviewed the path that led them to Metesky said that Con Edison had impeded the investigation for almost two years by repeatedly telling them that the records of employees whose services were terminated prior to 1940, the group Metesky was in, had been destroyed.
-The investigators said that they had learned of the records' existence only on January 14, through a confidential tip, and that even in the face of police demands and formal requests Con Edison stalled, declaring that the papers were legal documents and that the company's legal department would have to be consulted before granting access.
-A statement by the president of Consolidated Edison said this was due to a "misunderstanding".
+Police investigators accused Con Edison of having impeded the investigation for almost two years by repeatedly informing them that employee records prior to 1940 had been destroyed.
+The police claimed that even after the employee records were located, Con Edison rejected police demands and formal requests, declaring that the papers were legal documents that could not be disclosed without the consent of its legal department.
+The company termed its lack of responsiveness to police requests a "misunderstanding".